MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sync-health.md

 > When you enable the EnableSyncAdminReports setting on devices, it can take up to three days for reports to be available.
 Devices will appear in the report after this time.
 Forcing a specific device to report data is unsupported.

 > [!NOTE]
-> OneDrive sync health reports can also be enabled using administrative templates in Intune, for more information, see [Use administrative templates in Intune](configure-sync-intune.md).
+> OneDrive sync health reports can also be enabled using administrative templates in Intune.
+For more information, see [Use administrative templates in Intune](configure-sync-intune.md).

 # [macOS](#tab/macos)